-A massive hemorrhage is a major appalling cause of preventable mortality.
-The leading causes of massive hemorrhage are as follows:
+Massive hemorrhage is a major cause of preventable mortality.
+The leading causes of massive hemorrhage include:

-- Trauma or assault: Coagulopathy of trauma is unique in its pathogenesis being aided by tissue injury factors.
-It can occur in the absence of significant fluid administration, clotting factor depletion or hypothermia.
+- Trauma or assault: the coagulopathy that occurs in a trauma setting is unique in its pathogenesis, aided by tissue injury factors.
+It can occur in the absence of significant fluid administration, clotting factor depletion, or hypothermia

-- Vascular disease such as ruptured aneurysm: fortunately seldom, sudden loss of blood volume in such situations makes them potentially lethal.
+- Vascular disease, such as a ruptured aneurysm; while rare, the sudden loss of blood volume in such situations makes them potentially lethal

-- Postpartum hemorrhage: evidence suggests presence of an acquired fibrinogen deficiency state complicated by dilutional coagulopathy and exaggerated fibrinolysis in these patients.
+- Postpartum hemorrhage: evidence suggests that an acquired fibrinogen deficiency state contributes to the condition, complicated by dilutional coagulopathy and exaggerated fibrinolysis

-- Drug induced: as a known complication of blood thinners and anti-platelets and adverse effect of some drugs as gastrointestinal hemorrhage secondary to NSAIDs.
+- Drug-induced hemorrhage: this is a known complication of blood thinners and anti-platelet drugs, as well as an adverse effect of some drugs, such as gastrointestinal hemorrhage secondary to NSAIDs.

 - Replacement of one entire blood volume within 24 hours